 Required Readings & Writing

 The political education of young people is a core value of MS Votes.
-Interns may be required to engage in reading circles with the MS Votes team but surely the Executive Director.
-Fellows may also be asked to produce at least blog pieces for MS Votes’ blog site and for public consumption during the duration of their internship.
+Interns may be required to engage in reading circles with the MS Votes team but surely the Executive Director and the Programs Director.
+Fellows may also be asked to produce blog pieces for MS Votes’ blog site and for public consumption during the duration of their internship.

 Opportunities for Growth